Leo Tolstoy

 6

 We should not live for our body, but we have to reckon with it in a way.
 Epicurus says: “If you start living in accordance with nature, then you will never be poor; if you start living in accordance with generally accepted customs, then you will never be rich.
-The demands of nature are few, the demands of prevailing customs are excessive.”
+Nature demands little, prevailing customs demand excess.”

 — Seneca